-Preschool teachers attitudes towards the implementation of science and technology studies in Preschool
+Preschool Teachers’ Attitudes towards the Implementation of Science and Technology Studies in Preschool

 Ayala Raviv and Yelena Drobishevsky

-Keywords: Preschool teachers attitudes, science and technology in Preschool.

-Summary
+Abstract

-This study examined the attitudes of preschool teachers towards the teaching of science and technology in Preschools in general and towards the program of science and technology by the Ministry of Education in particular.
-To examine the attitudes of Preschool teachers regarding the importance of teaching science to preschool children and its application, we used a עמדות questionnaire with statements graded according to the Likert scale to which 90 Preschool teachers answered.
-We interviewed eight (8) teachers referring to scientific content, to the teaching methods of science used by the Preschool teachers, and to the Preschool teachers' attitudes towards the application of the teaching program in the science and technology in their preschools.
+This study examines attitudes of Israeli preschool teachers towards the teaching of science and technology (S&T) in preschools in general and towards the Israel Ministry of Education’s S&T program in particular.
+Ninety preschool teachers responded to an attitudes questionnaire assessing their attitudes regarding teaching S&T to preschool children.
+We also interviewed eight of these teachers regarding the content, methods, and application of the S&T program in their preschools.

-The results of the study show that the Preschool teachers admit that they do not fully apply the teaching program in the Preschool, and although most of them are engaged in science activities in the Preschool, this is done mainly according to their personal knowledge rather that the professional program.
-All Preschool teachers have expressed positive attitudes towards teaching science in preschool, they see great importance in engaging in science in preschool and find it suitable for children.
-Teaching scientific content in preschool is done according to the preschool teachers even though they have to deal with time difficulties and no less with the lack of sufficient knowledge in teaching sciences.
-According to the teachers, they do not satisfactorily recognize the materials in the science and technology program and believe that professional development can contribute to better utilization of time and resources, to increasing cooperation with other educators and to promoting positive attitudes of preschool teachers towards teaching S&T in preschool.
-We therefore consider it important to promote continuing education for teaching sciences in general and in getting to know the program for S&T in particular, in order to improve the implementation of this program in preschools in Israel.
+The results show that most of the preschool teachers are engaged in teaching scientific content in the preschool, despite time constraints.
+All the surveyed teachers expressed positive attitudes towards teaching S&T in preschool, attributed great importance to it, and said it is appropriate for children of that age.
+However, they admitted that they do not fully apply the official S&T teaching program in their preschools.
+Further, they teach mainly according to their personal knowledge, rather than the professional program.
+Many said they lack sufficient knowledge of teaching sciences, and their familiarity with the materials in the S&T program is not satisfactory.
+They stated that professional development could improve utilization of time and resources, increase cooperation with other educators, and promote positive attitudes towards teaching S&T in preschool.
+We therefore conclude it is important to promote continuing education for teaching sciences in general and the official S&T program in particular, in order to improve its implementation in preschools in Israel.

+Keywords: Preschool teachers’ attitudes, science and technology education, preschool.

 Introduction

-The program for teaching science and technology (S&T) in preschools was published by the Israeli Ministry of Education in 2009 and in its final version in 2015.
-The program details the scientific contents and topics to be taught in preschool, and it outlines what skills, competencies, attitudes and values towards science and the environment are to be developed in children.
-The program aims to instill in children ways of thinking and skills such as scientific research, technological design, solving of technological problems and the understanding of scientific concepts.
+A program for teaching science and technology (S&T) in preschools was first published by the Israeli Ministry of Education in 2009 and its final version was issued in 2015.
+The program details the scientific contents and topics to be taught in preschool, and outlines the skills, competencies, attitudes, and values regarding science and the environment to be developed among the children.
+The program aims to instill thinking and skills regarding scientific research, technological design, solving technological problems, and understanding scientific concepts.

-Preschool teachers encounter difficulties of various kinds during the teaching of S&T in preschool.
-These include lack of scientific knowledge, lack of self confidence in teaching scientific content, lack of time, and consequently, dissatisfaction and the lack of gratification

-חוסר שביעות רצון וסיפוק עצמי (Spektor-Levy, Kesner-Baruch & Mevarech, 2011).
-The study presented here therefore sought to examine what are the attitudes of Preschool teachers towards the teaching of S&T in Preschool in general and towards the program of teaching S&T in particular, and whether there is a connection between these attitudes and the actual implementation of the program by the preschool teachers.
-The study also sought to examine the difficulties expressed by Preschool teachers regarding the implementation of science teaching according to this program in Preschools.
+Preschool teachers encounter various difficulties in teaching S&T, including lack of scientific knowledge, lack of self-confidence in teaching scientific content, and time constraints.
+As a result, they often express dissatisfaction and lack of self-gratification (Spektor-Levy, Kesner-Baruch & Mevarech, 2011).
+The current study examines attitudes of Israeli preschool teachers towards teaching science in preschool in general, and towards the official S&T program in particular.
+It assesses whether there is a connection between the teachers’ attitudes and their implementation of the program, and examines the difficulties they expressed regarding the implementation of the S&T program in their preschools.

-1. Literature review
+1. Literature Review

 1.1.
-Teaching S&T in preschool
+Teaching S&T in Preschool